wyd1502/DGNN/README.md

 Any changes to the existing implementation are welcome.

 The main difficulty is how to process several events in one batch(batch size > 1).
 I borrow the message aggregation idea from Tgn(http://arxiv.org/abs/2006.10637) to solve the problem.
-Besides, I only use two propagation module in my implementation not four in the origin paper.
+Besides, I have not used 4 propagation module as the paper does but 2 in my implementation.